nahueldsanchez/dvd_brownie/Readme.md

 1) Clone this repository.
 You'll find different folders for each challenge.
 2) Each of these folders is a different Brownie project.
 3) Change directory to the challenge you want to solve.
 For example, truster.
-4) If you'd like to interact with the contract, run the deploy.py setupscenario script.
+4) If you'd like to interact with the contract, run the deploy.py setup scenario script.
 See section below for more information.
 5) You can run `brownie test` to run all test.
 For most of the challenges I kept the same tests that Martin created to check that the scenario is properly setup.
 Your solution has to be implemented or called from the `test_solution` test.